 Beam estimation is a method of acquiring channel information with the goal of reducing training overhead when compared to beam scanning techniques.
-The estimation process begins with initial training, which involves collecting channel measurements.
-These measurements are then processed to derive the angular information of the target channel.
-Prior studies have proposed a variety of algorithms, based on linear estimation [398], [399], compressive sensing (ComS)-based sparse estimation [400]-[404], beamspace-based estimation [405], [406], subspace-based estimation [382], [407]-[409], or deep learning-based estimation [382], [410], [411].
+The estimation process begins with initial training, which involves collecting channel measurement.
+These measurement are then processed to derive the angular information of the target channel.
+Prior studies have proposed a variety of algorithms, based on linear estimation [394], [395], compressive sensing (ComS)-based sparse estimation [396]-[400], beamspace-based estimation [401], [402], subspace-based estimation [379], [403]-[405], or deep learning-based estimation [379], [406], [407].

-1) Linear Estimation: The authors of [398] used an extended Kalman filter, which is a well-known example of linear estimation, to perform beam tracking for a mobile station (MS).
+1) Linear Estimation: The authors of [394] used an extended Kalman filter, which is a well-known example of linear estimation, to perform beam tracking for a mobile station (MS).
 The MS sends training symbols over the uplink during each time slot, and the extended Kalman filter-based algorithm at the base station (BS) iteratively estimates the channel parameters (the path gain, AoD, and AoA) from the observed signal.
 The proposed algorithm achieves millidegree level angle estimation with moderate mobility of the MS and antenna array size.
 However, the study assumes the BS is equipped with a fully digital beamformer, which is not practical due to the high power consumption imposed by a large number of RF chains.
 Additionally, the study assumes that the MS is parallel to the BS during tracking, such that AoD equals AoA, which is not realistic because the orientation of the MS can be arbitrary in real-world scenarios.
-Other linear methods, such as maximum likelihood and least square, can also be applied [399].
+Other linear methods, such as maximum likelihood and least squares, can also be applied [395].
 However, these estimators require a large number of observations and do not exploit the sparsity feature of THz channels.

 2) Compress Sensing-based Sparse Estimation: The sparsity property of THz channels can significantly reduce the computational complexity of beam estimation algorithms by transforming the problem into a sparse recovery problem.
-A technique referred to as ComS is considered an optimal approach to solving these problems, as discussed by the authors in [403].
+A technique referred to as ComS is considered an optimal approach to solving these problems, as discussed by the authors in [399].
 They analyzed two ComS-based algorithms, i.e., greedy compressive sampling matching and Dantzig selectorbased method, for solving convex programs.
-Results show that the ComS-based methods have higher accuracy compared to linear estimation based on least square.
-The authors in [400] utilized ComS-based techniques to accelerate the training proposed in [378].
+The results show that the ComS-based methods have higher accuracy compared to linear estimation based on least squares.
+The authors in [396] utilized ComS-based techniques to accelerate the training proposed in [375].
 In this approach, the estimated angles from wide beams in the first stage are refined using an L1-norm regularized least squares method to obtain accurate estimates of AoD and AoA, reducing the scope of the narrow beam search in the second stage.